malevolentchicken/autotext_file_embedder/README.md

 To remove the autotext entries use the delete_autotextentries() function.
 Make sure to remove delete_autotextentries() and insert_autotext() from your final doc.

 A bit clunky but has proven useful.
 Tested these scripts by embedding a crafted MSBuild xml file into a .doc, write it out, and execute via wmi.
-Beacon executed without detection by Defender and SEP.
+Beacon executed without detection by either Defender or SEP.

 Cheers